TFS 2017 | TFS 2015 | TFS 2013

 The images you see from your web portal may differ from the images you see in this topic.
 These differences result from updates made to Team Services or your on-premises TFS, options that you or your admin have enabled, and which process was chosen when creating your team project—Agile, Scrum, or CMMI.
 However, the basic functionality available to you remains the same unless explicitly mentioned.
 For an overview of changes in the navigation experience and working within the user and administration contexts, see Work in the web portal.

 This topic describes how to reconfigure a team project that is based on the Scrum process template.
-If your team project is based on another process template and that template is compatible with TFS 2013, you can make similar changes.
-Even if you’ve used the default configuration, you can reconfigure your team project.
+If your team project is based on another process template and that template is compatible with TFS 2013 or later version, you can make similar changes.
+Even if you've used the default configuration, you can reconfigure your team project.

 With witadmin, you can import and export definition files.
 Other tools you can use include the Process Editor (requires that you have installed a version of Visual Studio):